ekrose/drrank/README.md

 - *g_theta*: provide your own prior distribution G. `None` implies the function will utilize the estimated G from the *estimate_prior()* method (default = `None`).
 - *show_plot*: whether to show the plot or not (default = `True`).
 - *save_path*: path to where the plot will be saved. `None` implies the graph will not be saved (default = `None`).

+You can also furtherly change the visualization of the histogram, which inherits all the arguments from [`seaborn.histplot`](https://seaborn.pydata.org/generated/seaborn.histplot.html)

 ### 3. Estimation of posterior features and $P$ matrix